munificent/journal/_posts/2010-11-08-refining-exceptions-and-error-codes.md

 can't be programmatically prevented, or where doing so is as expensive as performing the operation itself.
 Some examples:

-  1. Working with files or the network
+  1. Working with files or the network.

-  2. Parsing, formatting, or manipulating data
+  2. Parsing, formatting, or manipulating data.

 These are the kinds of things we typically think of when we think of "errors".
 We want to notice when they've happened, and we will very likely need to write